jhnbyrn/951-KLR-PAGES/isv_routine.md

 Some of these conditions are handled with very simple logic.
 Some just modify the main idle logic.
 The idle logic itself is by far the most complicated section because of the closed loop control.

 The ISV control routine uses a staggering number of maps, constants and control flags.
-Here's a list of gust the maps:
+Here's a list of just the maps:

 * cranking target rpm
 * normal target rpm